An overview of our school Curriculum

 Revisiting prior learning and assessing knowledge at the start of a topic.

-Please see our Long Term Curriculum Plan below to see how each year group will cover the curriculum.
-Alongside this, you will also find our termly overviews where you can find more information about how you can support your child at home.
-For any additional information about the new National Curriculum, please follow this link: www.gov.uk/dfe/nationalcurriculum or speak to a member of the senior leadership team.
+Please see our Long and Medium Term Curriculum Plan, Subject Overviews and Curriculum Rationales for more detail about how each year group will cover the curriculum how you can support your child at home.
+For any additional information about the National Curriculum, please follow this link: www.gov.uk/dfe/nationalcurriculum or speak to a member of the senior leadership team.

 Curriculum Road Maps